huynguy-db/arcion-docs/content/docs/sources/source-setup/SAP_ASE.md

 For more information about the Extractor parameters for `realtime` mode, see [Realtime mode]({{< relref "../configuration-files/extractor-reference#realtime-mode" >}}).

 #### Additional real-time parameters

+`cdc-log-fetch-timeout-s`
+: Sets the timeout for CDC log scan in seconds.

+  _Default: `600`._

 `dump-transactions` _[v23.08.31.4]_

 : `{true|false}`.

   Enables dumping of committed transaction logs.
-If `false`, transaction log eventually consumes all available disk space.
 Set this parameter to `false` if you don't want Replicant to dump transaction logs.

+  Setting this parameter to `false` results in the following behavior:

+  - Transaction log eventually consumes all available disk space.
+  - ASE server doesn't automatically truncate transaction logs.

   _Default: `true`._